 - How do Multi-vendor marketplaces work?

-- Benefits of Multi-vendor marketplace
+- Benefits of Multi-vendor marketplace platform

 - Distinguishing features of the multi-vendor marketplace